Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Source: engineering.fb.com

 • Using unofficial APIs.
-These skip encryption and make chats unsafe.
+These skip encryption, making chats unsafe.

 • Poor device security.
 Lost or hacked phones can expose chats.